csXImage Version 3.3 - Online Manual

 8.2.
 Scanners and Cameras (TWAIN)

-There are generally three steps involved in acquiring an image and the functions associated with each step are described in turn.
+There are three steps involved in acquiring an image and the functions associated with each step are described in turn.
 The steps are:

 1. Selecting the TWAIN device to be used.